Eli Tomac Wins a Wild 2022 Indianapolis Supercross - Racer X

-Monster Energy Yamaha Star Racing’s Eli Tomac just keeps on winning.
+Monster Energy/Star Yamaha Racing’s Eli Tomac just keeps on winning.
 He now has four-straight victories at the top of the 450 class of Monster Energy AMA Supercross, and a giant 51 point lead.
 With that kind of gap, Eli can play it a little safer, and indeed it looked like he was picking his spots on Saturday night at Indy, where the track was soft and rutted as always.
 He stayed in the lead group and held off attacks from Marvin Musquin and Malcolm Stewart, then the race came to him, especially after Justin Barcia and Jason Anderson came together and Anderson crashed.
 Tomac later got around Barcia, then survived his own mistakes on the final two laps to hold onto a narrow victory.

 It was chaotic and a little crazy, but Eli is handling it all with a sense of cool and control this year.
 He addressed it in the post-race press conference.